NC1029: Applied Animal Behavior and Welfare

 Identifying animals with compromised welfare

 In pigs.
-Euthanasia is a necessary and important aspect of animal welfare.
-However, science-based guidance for pig producers on proper on-farm decision criteria for euthanasia in piglets is deficient.
+Science-based guidance for pig producers on proper on-farm decision criteria for euthanasia in piglets is deficient.
 Scientific knowledge about the effects of various euthanasia methods on piglet and pig welfare is growing; nevertheless, the act of euthanasia on-farm involves a decision-making process from the stockperson, with the responsibility to perform the procedure itself.
-Equipping the stockperson with the most relevant and up-to-date knowledge that leads to good decision making and skills to competently perform the procedure is crucial to avoid undesirable welfare outcomes.
+Equipping the stockperson with the most relevant and up-to-date knowledge that leads to good decision-making and skills to competently perform the procedure is crucial to avoid undesirable welfare outcomes.
 Research to address the limited knowledge in this area is essential in formulating science-based recommendations and tools to enhance on-farm euthanasia decisions and individual piglet welfare.
 The Ohio State and Iowa State Universities will identify quantitative and qualitative decision criteria for on-farm euthanasia of pigs.
 Based on these findings, they will develop educational material on timely decisions for euthanasia of pigs for employees.
 This information will also inform animal welfare audits, such as the Common Swine Industry Audit.

 Measurement of Progress and Results

-- Publication of results in peer-reviewed manuscripts Comments: This type of output that will provide researchers and educators with tools and information on how to assess animal welfare
+- Publication of results in peer-reviewed manuscripts that will provide researchers and educators tools and information on how to assess animal welfare.

-- Development and/or validation of automated measures of welfare, including indicators of health and behavior in cattle and poultry.
+- Development and/or validation of automated measures of welfare, including indicators of health and behavior.

 Outcomes or Projected Impacts